-Mr. Lamm is a Managing Director of Blue Owl, a Vice President of ORCC II, ORCC III, ORCIC and ORTIC, and the Chief Operating Officer and Chief Financial Officer of the Company, ORCC and ORTF II.
-Prior to joining Owl Rock, a division of Blue Owl, in April 2021, Mr. Lamm served as the Chief Financial Officer and Treasurer of Goldman Sachs BDC, Inc. ("GSBD"), a business development company traded on the New York Stock Exchange.
+Mr. Lamm is Chief Financial Officer and Chief Operating Officer of each of the Company, OBDC and OTF II, Chief Financial Officer of each of OBDC II and OBDE and Vice President of each of OCIC and OTIC.
+Mr. Lamm is also Managing Director of Blue Owl.
+Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, in April 2021, Mr. Lamm served as the Chief Financial Officer and Treasurer of Goldman Sachs BDC, Inc. ("GSBD"), a business development company traded on the New York Stock Exchange.
 Mr. Lamm was responsible for building and overseeing GSBD's finance, treasury, accounting and operations functions from April 2013 through March 2021, including during its initial public offering in March 2015.
 During his time at Goldman Sachs, Mr. Lamm also served as Chief Financial Officer and Treasurer of Goldman Sachs Private Middle Market Credit LLC, Goldman Sachs Private Middle Market Credit II LLC and Goldman Sachs Middle Market Lending Corp. prior to the completion of its merger with GSBD in October 2020.
 Throughout his twenty-two years at Goldman Sachs, Mr. Lamm held various positions.
 From 2013 to 2021, Mr. Lamm served as Managing Director, Chief Operating Officer and Chief Financial Officer at GSAM Credit Alternatives.
 From 2007 to 2013, Mr. Lamm served as Vice President, Chief Operating Officer and Chief Financial Officer at GSAM Credit Alternatives.
 From 2005 to 2007, Mr. Lamm served as Vice President in the Financial Reporting group and, from 1999 to 2005, he served as a Product Controller.
 Prior to joining Goldman Sachs, Mr. Lamm worked in public accounting at Deloitte & Touche.

-Ms. Reddy is a Managing Director, the General Counsel and Secretary of Blue Owl Capital Inc., Chief Legal Officer of all of Blue Owl's registered investment advisers, including the Owl Rock Advisers and a member of the firm's Executive Committee and Operating Committee.
-Ms. Reddy also serves as Vice President and Secretary of each of the Owl Rock BDCs.
-Prior to joining Owl Rock from June 2010 to April 2019, Ms. Reddy was associate general counsel at Goldman, Sachs & Co LLC, dedicated to Goldman Sachs Asset Management L.P., where she was responsible for GSAM managed direct alternative products, including private credit.
+Ms. Reddy is Vice President and Secretary of each of the Blue Owl BDCs and Chief Legal Officer of each of the Blue Owl Credit Advisers.
+Ms. Reddy also serves as the General Counsel, Chief Legal Officer and Secretary of Blue Owl, and a member of the Blue Owl's Executive and Operating Committees.
+Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, Ms. Reddy was associate general counsel at Goldman, Sachs & Co LLC, from 2010 to April 2019 and was dedicated to Goldman Sachs Asset Management L.P. ("GSAM"), where she was responsible for GSAM managed direct alternative products, including private credit.
 Prior to GSAM, Ms. Reddy practiced as a corporate attorney at Boies Schiller & Flexner LLP and at Debevoise & Plimpton LLP.
 Prior to becoming an attorney, Ms. Reddy was a financial analyst in the private wealth division at Goldman, Sachs & Co.
-Ms. Reddy received a B.A. in English, magna cum laude, from Georgetown University and a J.D. from New York University School of Law.
+Ms. Reddy received a J.D. from New York University School of Law and a B.A. in English, magna cum laude, from Georgetown University.

-Mr. Swatt is a Managing Director of Blue Owl and also serves as the Co-Chief Accounting Officer of ORCC II, ORCC III, ORCIC and ORTIC, and as the Co-Treasurer and Co-Controller of each of the Owl Rock BDCs.
-Prior to joining Owl Rock in May 2016, Mr. Swatt was an Assistant Controller at Guggenheim Partners in their Private Credit group, where he was responsible for the finance, accounting, and financial reporting functions.
+Mr. Swatt is the Co-Chief Accounting Officer of OBDC II, OBDE, OCIC and OTIC, and is the Co-Treasurer and Co-Controller of each of the Blue Owl Credit BDCs.
+Mr. Swatt is also a Managing Director of Blue Owl.
+Prior to joining Owl Rock, the predecessor to Blue Owl's Credit platform, in May 2016, Mr. Swatt was an Assistant Controller at Guggenheim Partners in their Private Credit group, where he was responsible for the finance, accounting, and financial reporting functions.
 Preceding that role, Mr. Swatt worked within the Financial Services-Alternative Investments practice of PwC where he specialized in financial reporting, fair valuation of illiquid investments and structured products, internal controls and other technical accounting matters pertaining to alternative investment advisors, hedge funds, business development companies and private equity funds.
 Mr. Swatt received a B.S. in Accounting from the University of Maryland and is a licensed Certified Public Accountant in New York.